4K1D3V/Pl-Hide-Pro/API.md

-## For intense help open a discord Ticket.
+## For intense help open a Discord ticket.
 This is just a small overview with very little explanation

-***

 ### Include API